WÂJIB – واجب

 Literally: Necessary.
 Incumbent.
 Compulsory.
 Bounden duty.
 Right.
 Proper.
 Necessary to be followed.

 As a term of fiqh: An obligatory act, with failure to perform it being sinful.
 There is no difference between fardh and wâjib in practising.
-It is an obligation to perform them and failure to perform them is sinful.
+It is an obligation to perform them and failure to perform them is a sin.

-As a term of ‘Ilm al-Kalâm: Allah’s (jalla jalâluhu) existence is a necessity and impossible not to be existent.
+As a term of ‘Ilm al-Kalâm: The existence of Allah (jalla jalâluhu) which is a necessity.

 The Eleventh Flash- Sixth Subtle Point